5 Super Helpful Non-Photography Items In My Photography Backpack

 I buy these: 100 Pack Disposable Eyelash Mascara Brushes

-These brushes are not only good for the actual mascara application, but you can also use them to exfoliate chapped lips and make your model’s brows nice and bushy:
+These brushes are not only good for the actual mascara application, you can also use them to exfoliate chapped lips and make your model’s brows nice and bushy:

 5. Blotting Paper (Oil Absorbing Sheets)